 To encourage donkeys to interact with their environment and redirect otherwise problematic behavior, consider adding tactile enrichment to their living spaces.
-Different things to touch and feel and manipulate provide engaging experiences for residents.
+This means adding different things to touch, feel, and manipulate, providing engaging experiences for residents.
 You will start to find that many forms of enrichment overlap!
-This might include:
+Tactile enrichment strategies might include:

 - Attach push broom heads to fencing or other secure areas around both indoor and outdoor living spaces for a good scratch.

 - Grooming is a great tactile enrichment and good human-resident bonding time.